Hard Boiled Eggs (Easy to Peel)

 The first mistake most people make is starting with cold water to boil eggs.
 The key is to have a hot boiling start, time it correctly, then shock the eggs in an ice water bath.
 I describe this in more detail in my how to boil eggs post, but here’s the process.

-Prep The Hot And Cold Water
+Prep the Hot and Cold Water

-First, you’ll bring a medium sized pot of water to a boil.
+Bring a medium sized pot of water to a boil.
 Make sure there’s enough water to cover the eggs by about an inch.
 And while you’re waiting for it to boil, remove the eggs from the fridge (set them on the counter) and prep an ice water bath in a large bowl.

-Cook The Eggs Until Hard Boiled
+Cook the Eggs Until They’re Hard Boiled

-Put The Eggs In The Ice Water Bath
+Put the Eggs in the Ice Water Bath

 Once the eggs have cooked to your preferred time, use the skimmer to remove the eggs and immediately submerge them in the ice water bath to stop them from cooking.
 You’ll let the eggs sit here for about 5 to 10 minutes before peeling.

-Tap, Roll, Then Peel The Eggs
+Tap, Roll, Then Peel the Eggs

 To peel hard boiled eggs the easiest way possible, make sure to tap, roll, then peel: